cypik/terraform-google-router/README.md

 ## Module Inputs

-- 'name'  :  Name of the NAT service.
+- `name`  :  Name of the NAT service.
-- 'environment': The environment type.
+- `environment` : The environment type.
-- 'project_id' : The GCP project ID.
+- `project_id` : The GCP project ID.
-- 'region':  Region where the router and NAT reside.
+- `region` :  Region where the router and NAT reside.
-- 'network': A reference to the network to which this router belongs.
+- `network` : A reference to the network to which this router belongs.
-- 'bgp' : BGP information specific to this router.
+- `bgp` : BGP information specific to this router.
-- 'nats' : RouterNat section in any Router for this network
+- `nats` : RouterNat section in any Router for this network

 ## Module Outputs
 Each module may have specific outputs.
 You can retrieve these outputs by referencing the module in your Terraform configuration.

-- 'router_id' : An identifier for the resource with format.
+- `router_id` : An identifier for the resource with format.
-- 'creation_timestamp' : Creation timestamp in RFC3339 text format.
+- `creation_timestamp` : Creation timestamp in RFC3339 text format.
-- 'self_link':   The URI of the created resource.
+- `self_link` :   The URI of the created resource.
-- 'router' : Created Router.
+- `router` : Created Router.
-- 'nat': Created NATs.
+- `nat` : Created NATs.

 ## Examples
-For detailed examples on how to use this module, please refer to the '[examples](https://github.com/cypik/terraform-gcp-router/blob/master/example)' directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-gcp-router/tree/master/example) directory within this repository.

 ## Author
-Your Name Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
+Your Name Replace **'[License Name]'** and **'[Your Name]'** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-gcp-router/blob/master/LICENSE) file for details.